CoinPayments Review

 Review Analysis

-3.8/5 on Trustpilot from approximately 1,084 reviews.
+3.8/5 on Trustpilot from approximately 1,088 reviews.
 Decent for a crypto payment processor.
-CoinGate has 3.6/5 from 1,664 reviews.
-NOWPayments has 4.4/5 from about 750 reviews.
-CoinsPaid has 3.5/5 from fewer reviews.
+CoinGate has 3.5/5 from 1,702 reviews.
+NOWPayments has 4.4/5 from about 854 reviews.
+CoinsPaid has 4.0/5 from 19 reviews.
+Glassdoor has only 3 reviews (~3.5/5), too few to draw conclusions.
 Positive CoinPayments reviews mention quick onboarding, helpful support teams and fast refund processing.
 Negative reviews report a critical security flaw where checkout amounts could be manipulated by buyers, funds frozen without notice when countries get blacklisted, high withdrawal fees on certain coins, and dormant account fees.
+In 2026, V2 platform users note improved refund recovery with lower gas fees.

 Context for Operators